Solomon-Okechukwu/Students-Performance-Analysis/README.md

 - Low Performers: Students with average scores below 60 are mainly from lower parental education levels and those who didn’t complete test preparation.

 ## Dashboard Preview
-  Here is an overview of the Car Sales Performance Dashboard
+  Here is an overview of the Student_Performance_Dashboard
   ![Dashboard Overview](Car%20Sales%20Dashboard.PNG)

 ## Recommendation